infotroph/cv/ckblack-cv.md

 ## What I Do

-Modeling, data wrangling, and biology.
+Modeling, data wrangling, carbon accounting, and biology.
 Research interests in ecophysiology, biogeochemistry, and global change ecology of belowground interactions between plants and their environment.
-Special skills in Bayesian statistics, reproducible data analysis, R and C++  application development, and programming for high-performance computing environments.
+Special skills in model validation, Bayesian statistics, reproducible & auditable data analysis, and scientific software development including programming for high-performance computing environments.
 Less special skill: very good at digging holes.

 ## Education